Alexlloydwhite/aws-react-todo-list/README.md

 ## Support

-If you have suggestions or issues, please email me at [alexlloydwhite@gmail.com](www.google.com)
+If you have suggestions or issues, please [email me](mailto:alexlloydwhite@gmail.com)

 ## Thank You